ABEEJOTA/Ttorrent-sockets-C/README.md

 ## Trivial Torrent Server

 Implement the server part of the Trivial Torrent protocol.
-See Trivial Torrent protocol specification document for details (see section 2.3.2 of the specification document).

 Use the file `src/ttorrent.c`.